ctoneal/tvc/README.md

 	% ruby <path to tvc.rb> history

+To see a list of what has changed since the last commit to the repository, type:

+	% ruby <path to tvc.rb> status

 And, if you ever forget these few commands, they're accessible by typing:

 	% ruby <path to tvc.rb>